sebastien-bouffier/Bidoo/README.md

 You can find information on that plugins pack in the [wiki](https://github.com/sebastien-bouffier/Bidoo/wiki).
 When doing tests it happens that I record a video so you may find some ideas on how to use those modules [here](https://www.youtube.com/bidoo).

 ## Last changes

+01/05/2018 :

+dTrOY pitch quantize has 2 modes i.e. full quantize (meaning root note added in quantization) or partial (pitch is quantized and root note added on top).
+You can Copy/Paste patterns via the menu.

 16/04/2018 :